Citadaskola-2023/Adrians_BB_degvielas_ceki/README.md

   composer install`
 3. Start the project and container using docker:
   `docker compose up -d`
-4. Open you web browser and navigate to `https:localhost`
+4. Open your web browser and navigate to `https:localhost`
-5. To enter the account, use the following login:
+5. To access the system, use the following login credentials:
     Username: `kachow`; Password: `1500`

 ## License